 Well, come on, start packing the picnic stuff, get the stroller folded up and get over there.
 Parramatta Park is a beautiful spot and very significant in the history of Sydney.

 There are two playgrounds to visit.
-On the west side of the park there is the new Domain Creek playground and on the east is Pavilion Flat playground.
+On the west side of the park there is the Domain Creek playground and on the east is Paperbark Playground at Pavilion Flat.

 Parramatta Park Playgrounds